Behind The RSA Conference

 Let’s get back to the mystery… So why did we leave the last day?
 The answer is pretty simple.
 Our team had four 20-hour days in a row.
 I made the call to let them join their families for some R&R. While I would never have thought that so many people would have asked us about our “early” departure, it has me thinking that maybe we’ll do it next year but with a big sign that says, “We Left to Continue Solving Problems” – kidding of course – or am I?

-We all know that the last day of RSA tends to be slow, probably due to the fact that everyone was up until 2-3am for the last three days.
+We all know that behind the RSA conference, the last day of RSA tends to be slow, probably due to the fact that everyone was up until 2-3am for the last three days.
 We also know that most of us are hoarse from all the talking we’re doing with loud techno music playing in a club filled with industry peers.
 Leaving RSA was in our best interest.
 It allowed CyberSponse to take home some incredible opportunities with customers that have the demand exceeding all our expectations and projections.
 Was it a good call?
 Looking back, I would not have changed anything.
 Although I think we should have posted an explanation on our social media channels.
-It’s better to explain than let anyone “fill in the blank” and we have heard some interesting assumptions why we left.
+It’s better to explain than let anyone “fill in the blank” and we have heard some interesting assumptions about why we left.